kyma-project/community/concepts/observability-strategy/configurable-logging/01-logging-groundwork.md

 ### Template definitions
 - Have a mechanism to provide templates and best practices for typical scenarios, which can be instantiated at runtime
 - Such template provides the same feature-richness as a configuration scenario
-- If specific templates are bundled with Kyma, updates of a template in use must propagate to the actual agent configuration
+- If specific templates are bundled with Kyma, updates of a template in use must propagate to the actual collector configuration
   - Support placeholder definitions with default values and descriptions

 ### Template instantiation